* Battle to control Fukushima plant seen far from over

 * Magnitude 6.5 quake in north Japan triggers small tsunami

-* Low-level radiation found in Massachusetts rainwater (Updates with Edano’s comments on melted fuel rods)
+* Low-level radiation found in Massachusetts rainwater (Adds Massachusetts rainwater contaminated)

 By Kiyoshi Takenaka and Yoko Kubota

-Engineers have been battling to control the six-reactor Fukushima complex since the earthquake, which left more than 27,000 people dead or missing across Japan’s northeast.
+Engineers have been battling to control the six-reactor Fukushima complex since it was damaged by a March 11 earthquake and tsunami that also left more than 27,000 people dead or missing across Japan’s devastated northeast.

 “I think maybe the situation is much more serious than we were led to believe,” said one expert, Najmedin Meshkati, of the University of Southern California, adding it may take weeks to stabilise the situation and the United Nations should step in.